Weather satellite

 A weather satellite or meteorological satellite is a type of Earth observation satellite that is primarily used to monitor the weather and climate of the Earth.
-Satellites can be polar orbiting (covering the entire Earth asynchronously), or geostationary (hovering over the same spot on the equator).
+Satellites are mainly of two types: polar orbiting (covering the entire Earth asynchronously) or geostationary (hovering over the same spot on the equator).

-While primarily used to detect the development and movement of storm systems and other cloud patterns, meteorological satellites can also detect other phenomena such as city lights, fires, effects of pollution, auroras, sand and dust storms, snow cover, ice mapping, boundaries of ocean currents, and energy flows.
+While primarily used to detect the development and movement of storm systems and other cloud patterns, meteorological satellites can also detect other phenomena such as city lights, fires, effects of pollution, auroras, sand and dust storms, tornadoes, snow cover, ice mapping, boundaries of ocean currents, and energy flows.
 Other types of environmental information are collected using weather satellites.
 Weather satellite images helped in monitoring the volcanic ash cloud from Mount St. Helens and activity from other volcanoes such as Mount Etna.
 Smoke from fires in the western United States such as Colorado and Utah have also been monitored.

 El Niño and its effects on weather are monitored daily from satellite images.
 The Antarctic ozone hole is mapped from weather satellite data.
-Collectively, weather satellites flown by the U.S., Europe, India, China, Russia, and Japan provide nearly continuous observations for a global weather watch.
+Collectively, weather satellites flown by the U.S., China, Europe, India, Russia, and Japan provide nearly continuous observations for a global weather watch.

 History

+1950s

 As early as 1946, the idea of cameras in orbit to observe the weather was being developed.
 This was due to sparse data observation coverage and the expense of using cloud cameras on rockets.
 By 1958, the early prototypes for TIROS and Vanguard (developed by the Army Signal Corps) were created.
 The first weather satellite, Vanguard 2, was launched on February 17, 1959.
 It was designed to measure cloud cover and resistance, but a poor axis of rotation and its elliptical orbit kept it from collecting a notable amount of useful data.
-The Explorer VI and VII satellites also contained weather-related experiments.
+The Explorer 6 and Explorer 7 satellites also contained weather-related experiments.